|2022||Pacific Juvenile Defender Center||San Francisco, CA|

 - A brief overview of the nominee’s career/organizational history, past involvement in state criminal justice reform;

 - The ways in which the nominee’s efforts embody NACDL’s mission and values;

 - How the nominee’s efforts have led to or set the groundwork for systemic change.

 Supplementary materials — such as brochures, reports, or news articles — also may be included.
 Unlimited letters of support may be submitted.

 The recipient shall be selected by the members of the NACDL® State Legislative Affairs Committee.

 It is not necessary that the nominee be a lawyer; non-lawyer advocates and reformers will be considered.
 We encourage the nomination of directly impacted individuals and organizations led by directly impacted individuals.
 The Chair and Vice Chair of the State Legislative Affairs Committee are not eligible to receive this award but may submit nominations.
-The award recipient must be present at the State Criminal Justice Network Conference.

 Cross-Examination Trial Pack

 NACDL’s new Cross-Examination Trial Pack includes three of our best-selling Cross-Examination resources: “Damage Control: Situational Cross-Examination Techniques Trial Guide”, "Ultimate Cross 2.0: Audio Recordings & Written Materials" and "Sample Cross-Examination Questions."

 This masterful collection of cross-examination resources provide countless tips, techniques and strategies for a variety of criminal case-specific scenarios.
 Learn to cross-examine a variety of trial witnesses!